-The provision addressing the effects of the dissolution of an LLC^{67} has been both clarified and corrected.68 Previously subsection (3)(d) provided that dissolution did not change several individual rules of the operating agreement69 or the Act.70 Such a selective listing, however, raised the question whether items not listed were altered by dissolution.
-The 2010 Amendments revised the text of § 275.300(2) to answer that question by stating that unless the operating agreement provides to the contrary, dissolution does not amend the operating agreement.71 Furthermore, the revised text expressly states that dissolution does not in and of itself terminate capital contribution obligations previously undertaken.72
+The provision addressing the effect of the dissolution of an LLC44 has been both clarified and corrected.
+As to the clarification, subsection (3)(d) provided that dissolution did not change a number of individual rules of the operating agreement45 or the Act.46 Such a selective listing, however, raised the question as to whether items not listed are altered by dissolution.
+The revised language states, in addition to what was previously set forth, that dissolution does not, unless the operating agreement.47 It is further made express that dissolution does not of itself terminate capital contribution obligations previously undertaken.48